 Hello, my friends.
-It’s been in the trenches for the previous five years, but it’s time for the unexpected resurrection of what was originally a five-part series.
+It’s been in the trenches for the previous five years, but it’s time for the unexpected resurrection of what was originally a five-part analytical series.
 As such, let’s march into the surprising return of a particular streak of reviews known as…

 In March 2015, I reviewed the original five DC Showcase shorts.
 In those particular adventures, we saw a Spirit of Vengeance tackle a 1970s era murder mystery, an Old West Era Bounty Hunter go up against a devious lady in order to retrieve a felon’s body, an Emerald Archer protect a young girl of royal connection from an assassination plot, a little boy gain incredible superpowers & team up with the Man of Steel in order to fight a powerful figure and a Feline Fetale stop a two-pronged operation involving diamonds and women.
 Now, it’s time for other lesser known DC heroes to get some much-deserved attention.
-For this entry, we’ll be tackling a particular character who’s usually associated with a particular time period, similar to how Jonah Hex is relegated to Late 19th Century America.
+For the side-series’ first entry in eight years, we’ll be tackling a particular character who’s usually associated with a particular time period, similar to how Jonah Hex is relegated to Late 19th Century America.
 It’s time to tackle World War II upon a different kind of battlefield as we bring back the DC Showcase series with…

 Debuting on July 20, 2019, this particular entry was packaged as a Blu-Ray bonus feature for “Batman: Hush”.
 If you wish to know my full thoughts on that film, click the link and find out for yourself.
 For everyone else, here’s the low down for this short.
 Not only was this written by Tim Sheridan and the legendary husband-and-wife comic book creative team of Walter/”Walt” and Louise Simonson, but Bruce Timm serves as the director.
 So, what kind of enemy awaits us?
 Let’s fall in and move out in order to see for ourselves.